How to approach data security for the future of digital business.

 Accelerate skills generation and convergence

-As security trends shift, the organization should include new skill sets such as data science, physical security automation and ubiquitous identity management, said Mr. Perkins.
+As security trends shift, the organization should include new skill sets such as data science, physical security automation and ubiquitous identity management, says Perkins.
 It will be challenging to find all these people, and external services will become increasingly important.
 For current employees, organizations must identify current skills gaps and focus on creating “versatilists” who are capable of fulfilling these varied requirements.

 Grow a secure digital supply chain